bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 ##### Response

-The server verifies the request by checking the token against those that it has issued, and if valid creates a tag.
+The server verifies the request by checking the token against it's nominated authorization provider, and if valid creates a tag.
 The metadata corresponding to this tag is returned in the body of a `201 Created` response, in the form of an [Atom](http://tools.ietf.org/html/rfc4287) document.
 See [Data formats](#data-formats) for more details.